HP Inc appoints Marie Myers as new CFO

-New Delhi, Feb 18 (IANS) PC and Printer major HP Inc has appointed company veteran Marie Myers as Chief Financial Officer (CFO).
+New Delhi: PC and printer major HP Inc has appointed company veteran Marie Myers as Chief Financial Officer (CFO).

 During her two decades with HP Inc, Myers served as Global Controller and Americas CFO of the company's Personal Systems business unit, among other roles.